sachinm001/PaaS-Serverless-Arch/Hands-on lab/01-Develop-and-publish-the-photo-processing-and-data-export-function.md

 ## Task 1: Open the starter solution in Visual Studio

-In this , you will access the starter solution and update the files.
+In this task, you will access the starter solution and update the files in it.

 1. On the LabVM, open File Explorer and navigate to `C:\ServerlessArch\PaaS-Serverless-Arch-main\Hands-on lab\lab-files\src\TollBooth`.